-The figure above shows the different option splits specified in 3GPP standards to support emerging use cases and different resulting traffic types.
+Figure 4 shows the different option splits specified in 3GPP standards to support emerging use cases and different resulting traffic types.
 This diagram shows the different L1, L2 and L3 splits with functions running on the CU, DU and RU.
 Two of the most popular options are: